tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ### Guides
 For Figma guides (columns).

 There are no actual rules to follow.
-Should this card have 24px margin?
-Or 32?
-It depends.
+Should this card have 24px margin or 32?
+Should the icon after text has gap 4px or 8 px?
+It depends.ss